stitchdata/docs/_integration-schemas/stripe/v1/payouts.md

     description: "The payout ID."
     foreign-key-id: "payout-id"

+  - name: "created"
+    type: "date-time"
+    replication-key: true
+    description: "The time at which the payout was created.
+Measured in seconds since the Unix epoch."

   - name: "amount"
     type: "integer"
     description: "The amount (in cents) to be transferred to your bank account or debit card."